 With so many companies constantly trying to stand out in a heavily saturated market, there are always a few that seem to snatch the spotlight effortlessly with a truly innovative campaign.
-Let’s count down what the team at SharpSpring has decided were the 11 best marketing campaigns of last year.
+Let’s count down what the team at SharpSpring has decided were among the 11 best marketing campaigns of last year.

 The Takeaway: Not everything has to be overdone to grab attention.
 Simplicity can go a long way in generating buzz as long as the marketing campaign remains true to the brand’s identity.